Rahul91/GitGui/README.md

 easily, without any difficulties.
 If you are too lazy to add and commit through command prompt, then this app/package is for you.

-FUN FACT - All the files in this repo is pushed using this app/package only :)
+FUN FACT - <i>All the files in this repo is pushed using this app/package only :)</i>

 #Installation: